 The Code explains the standards of behaviour that Bombardier expects from all members of the global Bombardier community, including the Board of Directors, management and employees at every level, in every country and from every Bombardier legal entity (including joint ventures where Bombardier has majority/controlling interest).
 It identifies guiding principles that help make decisions consistent with Bombardier’s values and reputation.

-The Code states our approach for interactions with governments and it is expected from everyone who needs to follow the Code, to comply with all legal and contractual obligations in dealing with the various governments and regulatory agencies.
+The Code states our approach for interactions with governments and it is expected from everyone who must follow the Code to comply with all legal and contractual obligations in dealing with the various governments and regulatory agencies.